elenderg/PAL-1000/instruções de compilação.md

 `If the expression's variable is nil, abort with "Invalid 'say', I don't understand the variable '" then the expression's phrase then "'." and the rider; exit.`

-`If the expression's type cannot be reduced to "_flag", abort with "I need a definite 'yes' or 'no' here." and the rider; exit.`
+`If the expression's type cannot be reduced to "flag", abort with "I need a definite 'yes' or 'no' here." and the rider; exit.`

 `Add a fragment given the load eax tag and the expression's variable.`